 Harmless snakes may be handled directly.
 Venomous snakes are handled only by mechanical means until they are completely restrained.
-All handling will be done in a dedicated, locked animal room using techniques that are established practice in zoos around the world and that have been used safely in laboratory and field research for over 30 years (See Murphy, 1971, listed above).
+All handling will be done in a dedicated, locked animal room using techniques that are established practice in zoos around the world and that have been used safely in laboratory and field research for over 30 years (See Murphy, J. 1971.
+A method for immobilizing snakes at Dallas Zoo.
+International Zoo Yearbook 11: 233).
 Procedures for restraining venomous snakes are as follows: